nicotsou/nicotsou.com/content/blog/tltr-typescript-classes/index.md

 A constructor can also be marked as `protected`.
 This means that the class cannot be instantiated outside its containing class, but can be extended.

-For example, if we set our costructor to `protected`:
+For example, if we set our constructor to `protected`:

 ```typescript
 class Playable {